Werner Herzog filmography

-Werner Herzog (born 1942) is a German filmmaker whose films often feature ambitious, sometimes mad protagonists with impossible dreams.
-With works spanning myriad genres and mediums, he is particularly well known for his documentary films, which he typically narrates.
+Werner Herzog (born 1942) is a German filmmaker whose films often feature ambitious or deranged protagonists with impossible dreams.
+Herzog's works span myriad genres and mediums, but he is particularly well known for his documentary films, which he typically narrates.

 In 1962, Herzog made his directorial debut with the German-language short Herakles.
 His feature film debut—Signs of Life (1968)—garnered him the Silver Bear at Berlinale.
 Six years later, Herzog's The Enigma of Kaspar Hauser (1974) won the Grand Prix at the Cannes Film Festival.
 Starting in this period, Herzog collaborated with actor Klaus Kinski on five films, Aguirre, the Wrath of God (1972), Nosferatu the Vampyre (1979), Woyzeck (1979), Fitzcarraldo (1982), and Cobra Verde (1987).
 Fitzcarraldo won Herzog the Best Director Award at Cannes.
 His tumultuous relationship with Kinski was the subject of Herzog's 1999 documentary My Best Fiend.
-In 2006, he wrote and directed Rescue Dawn, starring Christian Bale.
-Three years later, Herzog directed Nicolas Cage in Bad Lieutenant: Port of Call New Orleans (2009).
+Herzog directed two films in 2009, My Son, My Son, What Have Ye Done and the Nicolas Cage-starring Bad Lieutenant: Port of Call New Orleans, both of which were nominated for a Golden Lion at the Venice Film Festival.
 He has directed a number of other fictional feature films as well as shorts.

-One of Herzog's earliest documentaries was 1971's Fata Morgana, which pairs footage of African desert landscapes with a recitation of the Mayan creation myth, the Popol Vuh.
-In 1992, Herzog documented Kuwait in the wake of the Gulf War in his Lessons of Darkness.
-He directed the 2005 documentary Grizzly Man, which recounts the life and death of Timothy Treadwell.
-His 2007 film Encounters at the End of the World documents the lives of scientists in Antarctica.
-In 2016, he directed two documentaries, Into the Inferno and Lo and Behold.
+Herzog made his documentorial debut with 1969's The Flying Doctors of East Africa.
+In his documentaries, Herzog often explores the "moral or existential abyss", commonly in nature.
+His first documentary to screen at Cannes, Fata Morgana (1971), for instance, pairs footage of barren African desert landscapes with a recitation of the Mayan creation myth, the Popol Vuh.
+Similarly, Herzog's film Lessons of Darkness (1992) matches Richard Wagner overtures with documentation of the Gulf War's wake of chaos and destruction in Kuwait.
+Lessons of Darkness was criticized for its supposed "aestheticizing" of war.
+As with his fictional works, Herzog's documentaries also examine nonconformists outside conventional society, such as Timothy Treadwell in his 2005 documentary Grizzly Man.
+Herzog studied the pilot Dieter Dengler in his 1997 documentary Little Dieter Needs to Fly, which he later remade into the 2006 feature film Rescue Dawn starring Christian Bale.
+The following year, his exploration of the lives of scientists in Antarctica—2007's Encounters at the End of the World—garnered him an Oscar nomination for Best Documentary.
 For his 2018 documentary Meeting Gorbachev, Herzog had extensive interviews with the Soviet leader.
-In 2020, he co-directed Fireball, an exploration of meteorites.
 He has directed dozens of other documentaries, including shorts and television segments.